Who Was Edith Bouvier Beale?

-Like her mother, a creative type who harbored dreams of becoming a singer, Edie Beale had artistic yearnings.
+Like her mother, a creative type who harbored dreams of becoming a singer, Beale had artistic yearnings.
 At the age of 9 a poem of hers was published in a local New York magazine, spawning a desire to become a writer.
-Yet her real love, despite her father's deep objections, was for the stage—something that was almost certainly fueled by her relationship with her mother.
+Yet her real love, despite her father's deep objections, was for the stage — something that was almost certainly fueled by her relationship with her mother.

-At the age of 11, Edie Beale was taken out of school for two years by Big Edie for what was described as a respiratory illness.
+At the age of 11, Beale was taken out of school for two years by her mother for what was described as a respiratory illness.
 Instead of class work, Little Edie tagged along to the movies or the theater with her mother nearly everyday.

 The limelight, though, would have to wait.
 By the mid 1930s, Phelan Beale had left Edie's mother for a younger woman.
 The couple's eventual divorce gave Big Edie Grey Gardens, child support, and not much else.
 To keep the household going, Edie Ewing Beale leaned on her father for financial assistance and sold family heirlooms.